JudeQuintana/cloud-infra-lab/README.md

   - To experiment with:
     - SSM: change `var.enable_ssm` to `true` in [variables.tf](https://github.com/JudeQuintana/cloud-infra-lab/blob/main/variables.tf#L27).
     - RDS Proxy: change `var.enable_rds_proxy` to `true` in [variables.tf](https://github.com/JudeQuintana/cloud-infra-lab/blob/main/variables.tf#L33).
+- `terraform apply`
-- `terraform apply` (takes a few minutes for asg instances to finish spinning up once apply is complete)
+  - It takes a few minutes for ASG instances to finish spinning up once apply is complete.
 - profit!

 Caveats:
-- With RDS PROXY:
+- With RDS Proxy:
-  - If you're getting the following error for `/app1` when RDS Proxy is enabled it's because the RDS proxy default target group is still becoming "Available".
+  - If you're getting the following error for `/app1` when RDS Proxy is enabled it's because the RDS Proxy default target group is still becoming "Available".
     - It will eventually come online by itself after 3-5min+.
 ```
 ERROR 2013 (HY000): Lost connection to MySQL server at 'handshake: reading initial communication packet', system error: 11